UbiquityDotNET/Llvm.NET/OneFlow/ReadMe.md

 branch is present and long term but is not active, it only points to the latest official release (including preview releases) of the project.
 This is a convenience to allow getting the latests released source quickly.
-Generally the scripts used here are only for release managers with direct push permissions to the repository and are not required (or even an option) for most contributors.
+Generally the scripts used here are only for release managers and are not required (or even an option) for most contributors.